aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 ### The `Root` Component

-* Create a `Root` component that will be responsible for rendering all of app's React components.
+* Create a `Root` component that will be responsible for rendering all of the app's React components.
     * `Root` should be a *stateless* component (i.e. a *functional component*).
     * It will be passed the app's  Redux`store` as a prop.